scottjacksonx/KeySearch/README.md

 ## Future Work ##

 Gee, I really gotta let people customise their search keywords.

-Right now, there's a big ol' dictionary called `map` in `keywordsearch.js` that contains all of the search keywords and what sites they correspond to.
-I borrowed Arne's convention of using `@@@` as a placeholder for the search query.
+For now, there's a big ol' dictionary called `map` in `keywordsearch.js` that contains all of the search keywords and what sites they correspond to.
+I borrowed Arne's convention of using `@@@` as a placeholder for the search query. **If you'd like to add your own custom search keywords, edit the `map` variable in `keywordsearch.js` and build the extension yourself.
+Otherwise, you're stuck with my keywords.**

 [ama]: http://am.aurlien.net/
 [SafariKeywordSearch]: http://safariKeySearch.aurlien.net